meadsteve/meadsteve.github.io/_posts/2022-10-15-hybrid-working.markdown

 ### Jobs around the house can be done
 Being flexible with my time means I can get various tasks done around the house.
 I like to take short breaks in between blocks of work.
-Being at home as meant I can do really useful things in this time.
+Being at home has meant I can do really useful things in this time.
 Put the washing on.
 Sweep the floors.
 Make some pizza dough for dinner and leave it to rise.
 These small things really improve my quality of life.

 ### The school run
 Picking up my son from school takes way less time as I live next door to the school.
-The office isn't far away for me but it's still much easier not having to worry about the journey time at all.
+The office isn't far away but it's still much easier not having to worry about the journey time at all.
 This actually means I can get a little more work done without feeling rushed.

 ## Things I didn't expect
 During the office shutdowns caused by covid the teams I've worked with adopted remote pairing and mobbing quite well.